themelektaus/UXM-Selective-Unpack/README.md

 [Semver](https://github.com/maxhauser/semver) by Max Hauser

 # Changelog
+### 2.1.1
+* Bugfix for Sekiro unpacking.
+It should now work properly
+* Minor bugfix that would propt the user with an exception if they didn't have Elden Ring installed.
+* Added old file for backwards compatability:
+	+/enus/wem/84/846437564.wem

 ### 2.1
 * Added better support for file extensions in `_unknown`.
 Underlying extension for .DCX'd files and extensions inside bnds
 * Added two missing aeg files to the list and 4 missing .entryfilelist: